 External Storage Access

 It is common for one smart contract to want to reason about the state of another external smart contract.
-For example, a Decentralized Exchange contract typically requires reading and modifying the state (balances!) owned by the external contracts of the tokens that are being traded through the exchange.
+For example, a decentralized exchange contract typically requires reading and modifying the state (balances) owned by the external contracts of the tokens that are to be traded through the exchange.

 In imperative smart contract languages like Solidity, reasoning about external state is typically done by calling some methods in the external contract that access or modify that contract's state.
 In Pint however, the storage variables of a contract are public and can be accessed from outside the contract using the contract's interface.